rhblind/rhblind.github.io/content/posts/config.md

 the color of the title bar match the color of the buffer.
 For this to work, Emacs must be compiled using the `--with-natural-title-bar` flag.

-Configuring transparent titlebars are supposed to be working by the following code, however I'm unable to make it work by only configuring Emacs.
+Configuring transparent titlebar is supposed to be working by the following code, however I'm unable to make it work by only configuring Emacs.

 ```emacs-lisp